cunybpl/bRema/README.md

 devtools::install_github('tinnaing347/bRema')
 ```
 ## Usage
-On the very basic level, given a simple data set of outside air temperature and energy usage (either electricity or fuel) of a single building, bRema will perform segmented linear regression, spit out five different linear regression models that fit the data set and find the best model.
-On more advanced level, if one uses input that is structured in a similar format as built-in sample data set (See `bRema::unretrofit_utility`), bRema can batch-run hundreds of buildings in a matter of a few minutes and do lean analysis.
-The following is a very basic simple example that shows how bRema can model given a data frame of outside air temperature and usage:
+On the very basic level, given a simple dataset of outside air temperature and energy consumption (either electricity or thermal energy) of a single building, bRema will perform segmented linear regression, generate five different linear change-point regression models that fit the dataset to varying degrees, and select the best model based upon statistical parameters.
+On a more advanced level, if input data  is structured in a similar format as the included sample dataset (See `bRema::unretrofit_utility`), bRema can batch-run hundreds of buildings in a matter of a few minutes and generate a LEAN analysis for comparison within a portfolio of buildings.

+Following is a simple example that shows how bRema can model a data frame of outside air temperature and energy consumption:

 ```r
 #monthly average outside air temperature